Azure/azure-iot-device-ecosystem/kits/iotcertification/iot_certification_kit.md

 The following URLs need to be visible either in the external packaging or inside the box (e.g. in a paper insert, manual, etc)

 -   The URL to the kit web page
--   Microsoft Azure IoT Starter Kits URL
+-   Microsoft Azure IoT Starter Kits URL: [http://aka.ms/iotstarterkits](http://aka.ms/iotstarterkits)

 **Kit web page**